ngzax/deejay/README.md

 I (will eventually) appreciate contributions to deejay.

-This project does not have a "Code of Conduct."
+Everyone involved in the **deejay** project needs to understand and respect our Code of Conduct, which has been shamelessly borrowed in its entirety from [urbit][3]:

-If you need a written document telling you how to behave, this is not the project for you.
+>> "don't be rude."

-If you can hack and don't care at all about anything or than can the other people contributing hack too, please read the information in our [CONTRIBUTING](CONTRIBUTING.md) guide for more information.
+If you can code and abide by the simple Code of Conduct, please read the information in our [CONTRIBUTING](CONTRIBUTING.md) guide for more information once it is available.

-I hope to eventually keep a list of features and bugs [in the issue tracker][2].
+I also hope to eventually keep a list of features and bugs [in the issue tracker][1].

 ## Important links

-* [Issue tracker][2]
+* [Issue tracker][1]

 ### Other links